-ArtsWest’s gallery is a generously-sized, C-shaped exhibition space [the open space in the “C” is ArtsWest’s theatre] that features work by contemporary artists from the Pacific Northwest region.The exhibitions, usually including two to four artists, run for approximately seven weeks each.
+ArtsWest’s gallery is a generously-sized, C-shaped exhibition space [the open space in the “C” is ArtsWest’s theatre] that features work by contemporary artists from the Pacific Northwest region.The exhibitions, usually including two to four artists, run concurrently with our mainstage productions.

 Informal, conversational artist talks are featured at each show’s reception.
 Each artist in the exhibition speaks briefly about their work and visitors have the opportunity to ask questions and engage in conversation.
 Both lively and informational, the talks give visitors a chance to meet the artists and consider the intersection of the work with contemporary issues.

 A call for art will be held annually.
 Information will be posted by November 2016.

 Works – junko Yamamoto & Akiko Masker

 Artist Reception – Thursday, August 12 – 6 – 7:30pm

 In my work, I explore space and memories.
 The space between atoms, cells,

 between people, objects, air, stars, water and sky; the cosmic glue which